COVID-19 vaccine: Serious adverse events

 Increased public awareness of these reporting systems and the extra reporting requirements under US FDA Emergency Use Authorization rules have increased reported adverse events.
 Serious side effects are an ongoing area of study, and resources have been allocated to try to better understand them.
 Research currently indicates that the rate and type of side effects are lower-risk than infection.
 For example, although vaccination may trigger some side effects, the effects experienced from an infection could be worse.
 Neurological side effects from getting COVID19 are hundreds of times more likely than from vaccination.
-Evidence suggests that vaccination confers no significantly increased risk of serious adverse effects, including various cardiovascular, metabolic, and endocrine events, based on a cohort study involving 1 million adults in Denmark that have received an mRNA COVID-19 booster shot targetting the Omicron JN.1 variant.
+Evidence suggests that vaccination confers no significantly increased risk of serious adverse effects, including various cardiovascular, metabolic, and endocrine events, based on a cohort study involving 1 million adults in Denmark who have received an mRNA COVID-19 booster shot targeting the Omicron JN.1 variant.